Nick Matzke

 Nicholas J. Matzke is the former Public Information Project Director at the National Center for Science Education (NCSE) and served an instrumental role in NCSE's preparation for the 2005 Kitzmiller v.
 Dover Area School District trial.
 One of his chief contributions was discovering drafts of Of Pandas and People which demonstrated that the term "intelligent design" was later substituted for "creationism".
 This became a key component of Barbara Forrest's testimony.
 After the trial he co-authored a commentary in Nature Immunology, was interviewed on Talk of the Nation, and was profiled in Seed as one of nine "revolutionary minds".

 Training and career

 Matzke earned a B.S. in Biology and Chemistry from Valparaiso University, and a Master's degree by research in Geography from U.C.
 Santa Barbara.
 He undertook Ph.D. studies in evolutionary biology at the University of California, Berkeley with John Huelsenbeck earning his degree in 2013.
 He was previously a postdoctoral fellow at the National Institute for Mathematical and Biological Synthesis.
-Matzke is currently a phylogeneticist at the School of Biological Scienes at the University of Auckland, having previously been a Discovery Early Career Research Award (DECRA) fellow at the Australian National University.
+Matzke is currently a phylogeneticist at the School of Biological Sciences at the University of Auckland, having previously been a Discovery Early Career Research Award (DECRA) fellow at the Australian National University.